 2.1.
 The NFU was originally in contact with Christian Green of Hammer Associates in regard to the proposed Anglian Level Crossing closures.
+Hammer Associates were the acting agents for Network Rail at the beginning of the project.
 Christian Green was very good at keeping the NFU regional team up to date with what was happening and what Network Rail was proposing.
 Meetings were held at the NFU's Newmarket office.

 2.2 The NFU then had members phoning the Newmarket regional office and speaking to their NFU county adviser.
 Our members were raising concerns over the proposed closures.
-Adam Scott the NFU County Adviser for Essex visited two public consultation events in Witham on 16 June 2016 and Colchester 17 June 2016.
+Hannah Padfield the NFU County Adviser for Cambridge visited four public consultation events in March on 7th June 2016, Littleport 8th June 2016, Cambridge 10th June 2016 and Newport 21st June 2016 on behalf of members affected.
+This was followed by attending three further public consultation events in September which coincided with the second round of consultations.
+Events at March, Cambridge and Littleport were attended.
+Network Rail where not proactive in highlighting what changes they were proposing for each crossing.
+Questions had to be asked to receive any information.